This mugshot¹ displays one of many slogans that attach naturally and convincingly to EQ. On the other side: Spring into Action.

 By pledging twice a year to SPRING INTO ACTION and TURN OVER A NEW LEAF at equinox, we will accelerate towards a sustainable post-carbon future.

 Equinoxes are universally and uniquely suited to be Earth Action Days:

-They are fixed events in Earth’s orbit around the sun.
-Billions have passed.
-Billions are yet to come.
+Fixed events in Earth’s orbit around the sun.

-2) We are equal under the sun at equinox.
+2) At equinox we are equal under the sun*

-Equal day and night – 12 hours each – wherever you are on the planet.
+Equal day and night – 12 hours – wherever you are on the planet

 April 22nd is Earth Day – and you would be forgiven for not knowing or noticing here in the UK as it is a largely US-based event.
 More on this below, but it’s worth your attention: this year there was a March for Science on the National Mall, Washington DC, with as expected some pungent anti-post-truth banners.

 There was a London March for Science too.
 I joined and was welcomed as an unreconstituted ‘artiste’, in moral support.

 So we spring forward this weekend into British Summer Time – lose an hour’s sleep, but gain lighter evenings.
 Great!

 But if equinoctial logic had been applied, it should have happened a month ago and significant energy (and Vitamin D) would not have been wasted.